accessibility-luxembourg/accessibilite.public.lu/content/en/controle-simplifie.md

 <p>Td-headers-attr</p>
 </td>
 <td >
-<p lang="en">All cells in a table element that use the headers attribute must only refer to other cells of that same table</p>
+<p>All cells in a table element that use the headers attribute must only refer to other cells of that same table</p>
 </td>
 <td >
 <p>5.7</p>